PojavLauncherTeam/PojavLauncher_iOS/README.md

 Recommended devices provide a smoother and more enjoyable gameplay experience compared to other supported devices.
 - tvOS support is in development.
-- iOS 17 is not currently supported, as Apple broke every iOS app debugger outside of Xcode.
+- iOS 17.x and iOS 18.x is supported.
+However, a computer is required.
+These methods will ultilized usage of pymobiledevice3.
+Python 3.11.(x) must be properly set up on your computer.
+For more information, please check out the official Wiki: https://pojavlauncherteam.github.io/JIT.html#what-are-the-methods-to-enable-jit

 ### Setting up to sideload
 PojavLauncher can be sideloaded in many ways.
 Our recommended solution is to install [TrollStore](https://github.com/opa334/TrollStore) if your iOS version supports it.
 Installing with TrollStore allows you to permenantly sign the application, automatically enable JIT, and increase memory limits.

+For iOS/iPadOS 17.0: Unfortunately,the above process will not work.
+It is required that you must use [TrollRestore](https://github.com/JJTech0130/TrollRestore).
+Any versions above iOS/iPadOS 17.0 will NOT be supported (as of December 23, 2024).

 If you cannot, [AltStore](https://altstore.io) and [SideStore](https://sidestore.io) are your next best options.
 - Signing services that do not use your UDID (and use distribution certificates) are not supported, as PojavLauncher requires capabilities they do not allow.
+However, if you do managed to gain access to a Development certificate, due to it having the necessary entitlement (being com.apple.security.get-task-allow) to attach a debugger to the running process (enabling JIT), you may use a Development certificate.

 - Only install sideloading software and PojavLauncher from trusted sources.
 We are not responsible for any harm caused by using unofficial software.
 - Jailbreaks also benefit from permenant signing, autoJIT, and increased memory limits, however we do not recommend them for regular use.